huntdatacenter/docs/docs/getting-started/2-configure-vpn.md

 - Verify that you have an active internet connection.
 - Verify that the _Private Key Password_ is correct.

-### Restricted internet access

-If you cannot access the rest of the internet while connected to the VPN, then please check the following:

-- Verify the [Setup the VPN](2-2-setup-the-vpn-profile) steps above.

 ### Unable to apply changes

 If you are unable to click _Apply_ after your changes, try to re-enter your _Private Key Password_ using your **`VPN passphrase`** that you collected in Step 1.